x19290/go.vtbl.elementary/README.md

-# A Golang Demo: Template Method Pattern (the simplest)
+# A Golang Demo: Virtual Method Dispatching (simplest)

-This demo shows you a **Template Method Pattern** in the simplest form.
+This demo shows you a **Template Method Pattern** of the simplest form in Go.

-**Virtual Method Dispatching** in Go is not so straightforward.
+**Virtual Method Dispatching** in Go is not so trivial.
 I hope this demo helps you understand the how.

 1. [0impl/who-are-you.go](0impl/who-are-you.go)